probprog-conference/probprog-conference.github.io/agenda/index.md

         <h2><a href="https://www.cs.ox.ac.uk/people/samuel.staton/main.html">Sam Staton</a> (Professor, University of Oxford)</h2>
         <h3>Non-parametric probabilistic programming</h3>
         <p>
-        Abstract: Non-parametric statistics is incredibly expressive (Gaussian processes, Dirichlet processes, and beyond).
-Several authors have proposed probabilistic programming as a convenient language for describing non-parametric models -- more convenient than traditional mathematical notation.
+        Non-parametric statistics is incredibly expressive (Gaussian
+        processes, Dirichlet processes, and beyond).
+Several authors have proposed probabilistic programming as a convenient language for describing non-parametric models—more convenient than traditional mathematical
+        notation.
 In this talk I will discuss this, and some recent progress, both theoretical and practical.
         </p>